 Along with the financial security, single life, divorce or early death of spouse and children living abroad seem to be the push factors of a specific life style in old age.
 Their independence on children is highlighted and such independence leads its own problem of loneliness.
 Life style oriented elders hardly accept that loneliness being away from children is replaced by their way of living.
 However the same loneliness seems to promote social contacts with neighbors and friends though many of such relationships are superficial in nature.
-It's rather a psychological phenomenon that some life style oriented elders appear to be more romantic in their relationships in spite of age.
+It's rather a psychological phenomenon that some life style oriented elders simply deny their elder identity receding back to a much younger age psychologically.
+These elders appear to be more romantic in their relationships in spite of age.
 Having a much younger spouse for an elder seems to generate the same psychological effect.
 An old gent married to a young wife is with the opinion that he has forgotten his age because of his wife.
 Nonetheless, in Sri Lankan experience such life style appears to be largely restricted to the urban experience, and in a way partially deviates from the mainstream elders.